uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Note that since any expression also executes some action, any expression is therefore a statement.

 You could put it this way: Statements in general are executed to make something happen, while expressions in specific are evaluated to produce a value.

+> Note that other authors might define statements and expressions in a slightly different manner.
+> However we will stick to these definitions throughout the book.

 ### Comments